 You know the kids are going to talk once they are sent to bed anyway so you might as well tell them that they can each tell one ghost story before going to sleep.
 The benefit is if they are really good at telling the stories they may be too afraid to wander the house until morning.

-Play A Board Game
+Play Board Games

-When I remember sleep overs from when I was a kid the first thing I think of is Monopoly.
+When I remember sleepovers from when I was a kid the first thing I think of is Monopoly.
 This classic game is a great way to pass the time.
-In fact you may not even have enough time to finish the game in one night.
+In fact, you may not even have enough time to finish the game in one night.